pepsilad2222/UnfortunateTeam/README.md

 ### How to Play
 - **Objective**: Fight the enemies, Buy new items from the shop, Save the love of your life.
-- **Inventory Management**: View your inventory and see whats in it.

 ---